Lzgpom/integra-slate/source/includes/_requests.md

   <td>EmvTerminalMessage</td>
   <td>Optional</td>
   <td>A/M</td>
   <td>A free message to be displayed on the terminal.
-Can contain for instance table number, guest reference, …</td>
+Can contain for instance table number, guest reference, among others</td>
   </tr>
   <tr>
   <td>InvoiceId</td>